 3. Do We Need A Potty Chair?

 Some toddlers can find the regular toilet very intimidating.
-The seat is rather large and your child will have to hold on to avoid falling in.
+Standard toilet seats are large for little bottoms, and your child may have a fear of falling in.
 In addition, things vanish in there when you flush which can be a pretty scary thought for your child.

 Many toddlers are more comfortable with a potty chair at first.
 After a few weeks, you should be able to move on to a potty seat insert like this one, that fits on your regular toilet eliminating the potty cleanup.